-- Are enrolled in an HDHP; - Are not covered by any other health plan that is not an HDHP (including a spouse's health plan, but not including specific injury insurance and accident, disability, dental care, vision care, or long-term coverage); - Are not enrolled in Medicare; - Have not received VA or Indian Health Services (IHS) benefits within the last three months; - Are not covered by your own or your spouse's flexible spending account (FSA); and - Are not claimed as a dependent on someone else's tax return.
+- Are enrolled in an HDHP; - Are not covered by any other health plan that is not an HDHP (including a spouse's health plan, but not including specific injury insurance and accident, disability, dental care, vision care, or long-term coverage); - Are not enrolled in Medicare: - Have not received VA (except for veterans with a service-related disability) or Indian Health Service (IHS) benefits within the last three months; - Are not covered by your own or your spouse's flexible spending account (FSA); and - Are not claimed as a dependent on someone else's tax return.

-You may use the money in your HSA to pay all or a portion of the annual deductible, copayments, coinsurance, or other outof-pocket costs that meet the IRS definition of a qualified medical expense.
+You may use the money in your HSA to pay all or a portion of the annual deductible, copayments, coinsurance, or other out-of-pocket costs that meet the IRS definition of a qualified medical expense.